mandibuswell/rhpam-rhdm-workshop-v1m2-guides/form-modelling.md

 ![InsertImage]({% image_path m2p3i10_InsertImage.png %})
 - Enter the following URL in the **Image:** field `https://static.redhat.com/libs/redhat/brand-assets/latest/corp/logo.svg`

 - **Alignment**: Default
-- Remove the text "Add your HTML here..."
+- Remove the text "Add your HTML here..." at the bottom
 - Click the **OK** button

 ![ImageDialog]({% image_path m2p3i11_ImageDialog.png %})

-- Drag another HTML control to the canvas
+- Drag another HTML control to the canvas, in the white area below the image HTML you just created
 - Type "To start the procurement process click on the Submit button"
+- Highlight the text
-- Modify your text format to H3 + Bold and click the **OK** button
+- Modify your text format to H3 + Bold
+- Click the **OK** button

 ![TextDialog]({% image_path m2p3i12_TextDialog.png %})